-And, after you enter the semi Slav, there is another bunch of minor lines that white can get into as well.
+And, after you enter the semi Slav, there are another bunch of minor lines that white can get into as well.
 For example, after 1.d4 d5 2.c4 c6 3.Nc3 Nf6 4.Nf3 e6 white can choose from

-This means that the Semi Slav needs a considerable amount of time to learn and a lot of practice to master it, but it is totally worth it if you like dynamic play.
+This means that the Semi-Slav needs a considerable amount of time to learn and a lot of practice to master it, but it is totally worth it if you like dynamic play.

 Ready to start systematic training that actually works?

 Now, the main move and what most people play is 4.e3 and after 4…Nbd7 white can choose between two continuations: the super sharp 5.Bd3 and the more restrained 5.Qc2.
 Both moves have ideas in common (to play e3-e4 for example), but the move order here is quite relevant.
-5.Bd3 can lead to extreme sharp play for both sides.
+5.Bd3 can lead to extremely sharp play for both sides.

-In this article we’ll show you three amazing games that will make you want to start studying the insights of the Meran line.
+In this article, we’ll show you three amazing games that will make you want to start studying the insights of the Meran line.